locize/locize-editor/README.md

   // use lng in editor, eg. if running with lng=cimode (i18next, locize)
   lngOverride: null,

+  // expect keys to have namespace prepend (CIMODE): text clicked is in form ns:key
+  hasNamespacePrefixed: false,

   // default will open a iframe; setting to window will open a new window/tab instead
   mode: 'iframe' // 'window',